stomar/firedown/README.md

 Documentation
 -------------

-`firedown --help` prints a brief help message.
+Use `firedown --help` to display a brief help message.

 If you installed `firedown` using `rake install` you can read its man page with `man firedown`.